-Over the years we achieved one of our visions: building a very talented and eclectic team, that work on our projects and develop games with passion and love.
+Over the years we achieved one of our visions: building a very talented and eclectic team, that works on our projects and develops games with passion and love.

 During the process, though, we realized that there is common skill that characterize many of us: we are artisans and even if the development of video games is a digital art, we enjoy using our hands to produce also physical items.